 The Netherlands has many famous cultural sights like the Rijksmuseum or Keukenhof.
 But one of our legendary tourist attractions is King’s Day.
 People from all over the world fly in for this yearly Dutch nationwide party.
-It’s an elusive, 135-year-old national event that is getting increasingly more popular by the year.
+It’s a 135-year-old national event that is getting increasingly more popular by the year.

 Most people have seen the famous pictures of thousands of Dutchies decked out in orange, playing weird games, or partying their red, white and blue socks off.
 King’s Day (Koningsdag) is a celebration like no other.

 But, for some, many questions still remain; what is King’s Day?
 Why do the Dutch celebrate it?
 When is it celebrated?
-And now, because of the measures in place to contain coronavirus, is it possible to celebrate King’s Day at home somehow?
+And now, because of the measures in place to contain the coronavirus, is it possible to celebrate King’s Day 2021 at home somehow?

 Yes, you can!
 Buckle up and get ready for a crash course on the most important national holiday there is.
 By the end of this article, you’ll be singing the Dutch national anthem backward, while frying up some tasty bitterballen with your eyes closed.

 It all started with Princess Wilhelmina on 31 August 1885.
 This might seem like an excessive time-jump, but rest assured that it’s relevant.
 It was her fifth birthday, and to commemorate this occasion and to celebrate the union of the country, the liberals initiated Princess Day.
 Thus, a national holiday dedicated to the monarch’s birthday was born.